quisquous/cactbot/README.md

 OverlayPlugin directory, but that is where it comes by default as part of a cactbot release zip file.

+Note: The OverlayPlugin\\ subdirectory can also be named whatever you like.

+6. Restart ACT.
-5. Now add a new overlay in the OverlayPlugin tab in ACT, and choose `cactbot` as the type.
+7. Now add a new overlay in the OverlayPlugin tab in ACT, and choose `cactbot` as the type.
-6. In the URL field, browse to an html file to load.
+8. In the URL field, browse to an html file to load.
 [ui/test/cactbot_test.html](ui/test/cactbot_test.html) is a good place to to start to make sure everything is set up properly.